ThunderFly-aerospace/TFRPM01/README.md

 # FAQ

-## What about resolution of the RPM?
+## What about measurement resolution of the RPM?

-RPM measurement resolution depends on [pooling interval](https://docs.px4.io/main/en/advanced_config/parameter_reference.html#PCF8583_POOL) and number of pulses per revolution.
+RPM measurement [resolution](https://en.wikipedia.org/wiki/Sensor#Resolution) depends on [pooling interval](https://docs.px4.io/main/en/advanced_config/parameter_reference.html#PCF8583_POOL) and number of pulses per revolution.
 Therefore the measured RPM resolution is following:

 Where
   * N is pulses per revolution
   * T is pooling interval in seconds
-  *
+  * Nc is pules counted during the measurement pooling interval

 ## Does it connect to RPM output from ESC?